-Aircraft Systems and Performance is designed to provide students with advanced aircraft systems knowledge including engine operation, limitations, and performance.
-Students will study theory of carbureted and turbo- charged reciprocating engines as well as turbine engine theory.
-Students will learn how to perform simple maintenance procedures and have an opportunity for hands-on experience.
-Students learn advanced aerodynamics, the science of engine operation and aircraft performance in normal and abnormal situations including high altitude operations.
-Pre-requisite: FAA PPL.
+Aircraft Systems and Performance is designed to provide students with aircraft systems knowledge beyond the basic private pilot level including engine operation, limitations, and performance.
+Students will study theory of carbureted and turbocharged reciprocating engines as well as theory of turbine engines.
+Students will learn simple maintenance procedures and logging requirements.
+This course teaches the science of engine operation, understanding angle of attack, and basic aerodynamics.
+It also teaches aircraft performance in normal and abnormal situations as well as high altitude operations.

+Prerequisite: FAA PPL Certificate.